 I have over 3 years of experience conducting mixed-method UX and design research in both academia and the industry.
 Currently, I am a UX Researcher at ServiceNow, running research to inform the design for better workflow.
 Previously, I was a UX Research Intern at Duolingo, leading research for the China Team and the Duolingo English Test.
 I am also working with Dr. Laura Dabbish at Carnegie Mellon University Human-Computer Interaction Institute’s CoEx Lab as a visiting researcher (previously as a full-time researcher).
-I am leading a deep-dive research on account sharing behaviors in romantic couples.
+I was leading the research on account sharing behaviors in romantic couples.
 I am using mixed research methods including interviews, diary study, participatory design, research through design, and quantitative data analysis to explore ways to support couples’ information sharing.

 In my spare time, you can find me 🚴🏼, 🥾, 🎾, 🏸, ⛹🏼♂️, 🏊🏼♂️, 99.9 % chance outdoors!

 I also enjoy making art such as Chinese calligraphy, Chinese Shuimo painting, and taking photos.

 I joined NYU Shanghai as an Adjunct Professor teaching the Senior Capstone studio for the Interactive Media and Business major.

 I am launching two new foundational courses about user research: User Research Fundamentals and Intro to Diary Study.

 Our work ‘It’s Problematic but I’m not Concerned’: University Perspectives on Account Sharing got accepted to CSCW 2022 as a full paper.

 Two papers Understanding and Designing for Disaster Preparation on Social Media and Designing a Self-efficacy Game for Health Literacy in Marginalized Communities got accepted to CHI 2021 as late-breaking work.